grace-notes/website/contents/topics/edification.md

 The foundation is constructed on the saving work of Jesus Christ on the cross, Please see Grace Notes topics: redemption, propitiation, reconciliation, imputation and justification.

-**2 Tim.
-2:19, “_Nevertheless, the firm foundation of God stands, having this seal; the Lord knows those who are His. . . ._”**
+> **2 Tim.
+2:1988, “Nevertheless, the firm foundation of God stands, having this seal; the Lord knows those who are His. . . .”

-**1 Cor.
-3:11 “_No one can lay a foundation other than the one which is laid, which is Jesus Christ._”**
+> **1 Cor.
+3:11**, “No one can lay a foundation other than the one which is laid, which is Jesus Christ.”

 With edification you become spiritually self sustaining and you function under the privacy of your priesthood to resolve your own problems, including the greatest problems in life.

 Problems are resolved in two ways: through the use of the biblical problem solving devices, and through understanding of specific principles in the word of God.
 Please see Grace Notes topics: confession of sin; faith rest; occupation with Christ.

-**Edification Motivates Believers**
+## Edification Motivates Believers

 Edification is the motivation in the function of love in the congregation, through which tolerance provides room for spiritual growth.

-**Rom.
-15:2, “_Let each of us accommodate his neighbor for the good to edification._”**
+> **Rom.
+15:2**, “Let each of us accommodate his neighbor for the good to edification.”

-**1 Cor.
-10:23, “_All things are lawful, but all things do not edify._”**
+> **1 Cor.
+10:23**, “All things are lawful, but all things do not edify.”

-**Acts 9:31, “So the church throughout all Judea and Galilee and Samaria enjoyed peace, being built up; and, going on in the fear of the Lord and in the comfort of the Holy Spirit, it continued to increase.”**
+> **Acts 9:31**, “So the church throughout all Judea and Galilee and Samaria enjoyed peace, being built up; and, going on in the fear of the Lord and in the comfort of the Holy Spirit, it continued to increase.”